osompress/simple-social-icons/readme.txt

 NOTE - The rights to each pictogram in the social extension are either trademarked or copyrighted by the respective company.
 Icons that are included in the social extension can be identified at http://www.entypo.com/.

 == Changelog ==

+= 1.0.11 =
+* Update enqueue version for stylesheet, for cache busting.

 = 1.0.10 =
 * Update textdomain, generate POT.